dwbapst/markdown_syllabi_tamu/examples/syllabus_GEOL207_DinoWorld_01-20-24.md

 Students in Dinosaur World will learn to:

-   1. Describe how the scientific method has led to our current understanding of dinosaurs
+   1. Describe how the scientific method has led to our current understanding of dinosaurs.

-   2. Communicate the theory of natural selection to non-scientists,
+   2. Communicate the theory of natural selection to non-scientists.

-   3. Describe the paleogeography and paleoclimate of the Mesozoic
+   3. Describe the paleogeography and paleoclimate of the Mesozoic.

    4. Recognize major dinosaur groups and describe current hypotheses concerning their evolution and ecology.